24 Mar 23

 6. Take a detour to the Spanish Cíes Islands

-While we’re talking Spain…these magical islands (the ‘Galician Caribbean’) are part of the Islas Atlánticas National Park and well worth a visit.
+While we’re talking Spain…the magical Cíes Islands (the ‘Galician Caribbean’) are part of the Islas Atlánticas National Park and well worth a visit.
 The island chain consists of two main islands – Monteagudo and Montefaro – and several tiny surrounding islands.
 The main drawcard of the archipelago is Praia de Rodas, often ranked one of the best beaches in the world.
 There is a winding network of well-kept and signposted trails that traverse the main islands.
 The most rewarding trails are the paths that take you up to Monte Faro, the highest of the islands’ three lighthouses (175m), and the trail that will take you to the panoramic viewpoint of Alto do Principe (111m).
 You can get to the Cíes Islands by ferry from Vigo.

 7. Understand the Portuguese obsession with cod!